 |Waterfall Chart||It shows where a value starts, ends and how it gets there incrementally|

 That would be all for this tableau Desktop cheat sheet.
 If you are interested in data analysis and business intelligence then learning Tableau is a smart choice for you.
-Check out the Tableau training and certification provided by Intellipaat where you will get to learn data visualizations and building tableau dashboards.
+Check out the Tableau training and certification provided by Intellipaat where you will get to learn data visualizations and building tableau dashboards and prepare yourself for the industry by going through this Top Tableau Interview Questions and Answers!
 In this Tableau certification training you will also learn Tableau desktop and public integration with R & Big data.
 You can reach out to us in case you have any queries and we will be there to help you with that, at no extra cost!Previous Next